 - A Guide to Professional Engineers Ontario's Practice Evaluation and Knowledge Program

-- Overview of PEO's PEAK Program:
+- A video overview presentation of PEO's PEAK Program:

 Ensuring the competence and ethical conduct of licence holders are core responsibilities of every self-regulatory body.

 In Ontario, the public looks to PEO as its primary assurance that engineering licence holders are competent.
 And it is on the understanding that the association can provide such assurance that the government grants to the profession the privilege of self-regulation.

 PEO has a sophisticated process to ensure that applicants have demonstrated high qualifications at the time of their entry into the profession.
 Up until recently, however, it did not have a mechanism in place to measure whether practising licence holders have enhanced, or even maintained, their competence.
 Further, the public, PEO’s largest and most important stakeholder, had no way to verify if a practising licence holder’s qualifications had been maintained.

 PEO’s new Practice Evaluation and Knowledge (PEAK) program is designed to provide the association with an accurate and up-to-date regulatory profile of its licence holders that will help meet the public’s ever-increasing demand for accountability among regulators of professions.

 A timeline of the recent history of this issue is available on the Background page.

 A list of answers to the most commonly asked questions is on the FAQ page.